 If you don’t want to pay a premium, there are tons of free themes in the WordPress repository.

 There are a plethora of themes available, ranging from free or freemium, all across to paid.

 Free themes are a solid start and some may be packed with features.
 However, you have to play around for some time until you set your theme to look right and to perform properly.

-3. Have a contact page
+3. Have an optimized contact page

 Having a contact page is not only good for Google but also your potential customers.
 It’s going to enhance the user experience of your visitors.

 Just imagine yourself in their shoes: You’ve visited a restaurant website, you were amazed by the home page, the menu items look delicious, and you’re delighted with the images of the venue.